Skip to main content

 Once you know the risks to your data, it’s time to reflect them in your information security policies (ISPs).
 ISPs can help you fight data exfiltration by directing and synchronizing your organization’s data protection efforts.

-Consider paying particular attention to the following types of ISPs:
+Pay particular attention to the following types of ISPs:

 • Data management policy